skidsh/warcraft-armory/plan.md

 ## Executive Summary

-A scalable, modern web application for searching and displaying World of Warcraft game data using Angular frontend and .NET 10 backend with clean architecture, containerization, multi-tier caching, and comprehensive testing.
+A scalable, modern **read-only** web application for searching and displaying World of Warcraft game data using Angular frontend and .NET 10 backend with clean architecture, containerization, multi-tier caching, and comprehensive testing.

+**Important**: This is a **fan-made, read-only website** that consumes the Blizzard Game Data API.
+It does not allow any data modifications or user-generated content.
+All data is fetched from Blizzard's official API and cached for performance.
+The application provides a user-friendly interface for browsing and searching WoW game data without the ability to modify characters, items, or any game content.

 ## Technology Stack